 EBITDA to EV was also the ratio the highest spread (Value – Growth) returns which is a further indicator that it is the best ratio to use.

 What about free cash flow yield?
+Second best ratio

 As you can see free cash flow yield was the second best ratio they tested, at 16.6% it was 1.1% per year lower than EBITDA/EV.

-Not the best but still a very respectable return.
+Still a very respectable return.

 Does free cash flow yield investing work in the Europe?